jsabor/desktop-tutorial/Command_Line_Steps.md

 Push changes for merge
 `git push`

-For merge, check out to the master branch
+For merge, check out to the master(main) branch, always have to be on main branch to checkout
 ```git checkout master```

 Merge your branch